danielperna84/custom_homematic/README.md

 8. Trigger the program by pressing the button as configured in step 5.
 Your device might indicate success via a green LED or similar.
 When you select the device in `Status and control` > `Devices` on the CCU, the `Last Modified` field should no longer be empty
 9. When your channels are working now, you can set the program to "inactive".
 Don't delete the program!

-Hint: To deactivate the event for one channel, remove that channel from the programm
+Hint: To deactivate the event for one channel, remove that channel from the program
 Hint: With RaspberryMatic no program is needed for buttons.
 Events can directly activated/deactivated within ->Settings->Devices.
 Click the "+" of e.g. a remote control then click directly the "button-channel".
 Press "activate".
 There is no direct feedback but a service message should appear.

 ## Examples in YAML